 What Doesn’t Work Well

 Requires MATLAB license.
-The server needs a local MATLAB installation, which means a commercial license.
+The server needs a local MATLAB installation and a commercial license.
 This limits accessibility compared to open-source alternatives.

 Community MATLAB Servers